The Influences of Hydrogen-Silicate-Iron Miscibility on the Demographics of Sub-Neptunes and Super-Earths: Planet Models

 \subsection{Physical Chemistry}

-As a result of retention of significant fractions of gravitational potential energy during accretion, sub-Neptunes are expected to have formed hot enough that a global magma ocean was present beneath their primary hydrogen-rich atmospheres.
+As a result of retention of significant fractions of gravitational potential energy during accretion, sub-Neptunes are expected to have formed hot enough that a global magma ocean was present beneath their primary hydrogen-rich atmospheres \citep[e.g.,][]{Young_2024}.
 Cooling times moderated by the dense atmospheres are such that the magma oceans have likely persisted over Gyr timescales, meaning that a significant fraction of sub-Neptunes observed today should have magma oceans beneath their envelopes \citep{ginzburg2016a, Misener2022}.
 Therefore, to understand the chemistry and structure of sub-Neptunes requires an understanding of the interaction between the hydrogen-rich envelopes and melts, or supercritical fluids, comprising the cores of the planets \citep{Kite_2020b, Schlichting_Young_2022}.

 Recent work has applied advances in our understanding of the physical chemistry of H$_2$-silicate-Fe metal systems to sub-Neptunes \citep{Young_2024, gilmore_core-envelope_2025, Young2025_Differentiation, RogersYoungSchlichting2025_MNRAS}.
 That work shows that the interface separating the outer envelope of a sub-Neptune (i.e., its atmosphere, including the supercritical fluid phase where appropriate) and the underlying magma ocean is a phase boundary that can be well approximated as the binodal (or solvus) surface in the MgSiO$_3$-H$_2$ system \citep{gilmore_core-envelope_2025, Young_2024, RogersYoungSchlichting2025_MNRAS}.
 This boundary moves inward towards the center as the planet cools \citep{RogersYoungSchlichting2025_MNRAS}.
 Interior to the boundary, the magma ocean is a supercritical mixture of silicate (modeled as MgSiO$_3$) and hydrogen with or without a distinct Fe-rich metal phase.
 For planets with sufficient hydrogen that their cores have greater than about $1\%$ by mass H$_2$, Fe metal, MgSiO$_3$ (silicate) and H$_2$ are entirely miscible \citep{Young2025_Differentiation}.
 In these cases, the cores are a single phase throughout except at the most shallow depths.
+We emphasize that the binodal phase boundary replaces the notion of a melt–envelope interface imposed at a specified surface.
+In that picture, the pressure and temperature at the interface are set by the overlying envelope mass, gravity, and the envelope adiabat.
+In our model, by contrast, the phase diagram fixes the pressure–temperature condition for coexistence, and hydrostatic equilibrium determines the radius at which the phase change occurs in the planet.